SleepNotF0und/HTTP-OK/README.md

 # You will see in Verbose
 * The Count of the Unique Subdomains
 * The Estimated time to finish probing
-* The Alive Sub with it's http status code
+* The Alive Sub with it's http status code & Server name
-* The Dead Sub with "Failed Time out"
+* The Dead Sub as "Failed Time out" status

 # Usage
-python GetOk.py
+python GET-OK.py

 # PACKAGES
 * requests